john-azzaro/Studies-and-Prototypes/README.md

 ```

 ### STEP 5: And if there is an error, catch as an error:
-If there is an error with the GET request, log an error and a 500 status code (server error) message to the client.
+If there is an error with the GET request, send a response with a 500 status code (i.e. server error) and a message to the client saying that there was in fact a server error.
 ```JavaScript
     app.get("/books", (req, res) => {
     Book.find()